a0xnirudh/docs/pages/Administration/manage_users.md

 summary: New admins can be added by already existing administrators from the kurukshetra dashboard.
 Admins can also disable existing users and prevent them from logging in back to the framework.
 ---

-Administrators has the ability to manage users by adding more administrators (existing users can be made admins from the dashboard) or by also disabling login to the framework by blacklisting the email address.
+Currently administrators have two critical abilities, the ability to create new adminstrators and the ability to disable existing users.

 ### Adding Administrators